Alemkin/node-server-boilerplate/README.md

 Linting is done using [ESLint](https://eslint.org/).

-In this app, ESLint is configured to follow the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) with some modifications.
+In this app, ESLint is configured to follow the StandardJS guide with some modifications.

 To modify the ESLint configuration, update the `.eslintrc.json` file.